jbwebster/scCNVis/README.md

 BiocManager::install("GenomicRanges")
 ```

-## Tutorial
+## Quickstart

 A high-level overview of how the package works is outlined below.
+See full
+documentation for further explanations and details, including alternative
+plot types.

 scCNVis works with scCNVis objects.
 This provides a common format that can be
 created using the outputs from any of the common CNV callers.
 To create a